-For a full list of articles click All Posts or visit the monthly archive.
+For a full list of articles click the monthly Archive drop-down menu.

 On this Home page we review some recent posts and also some we regard as useful background to the debate.
 We invite (moderated) reader comments – please keep the debate polite.

-The negotiations for Brexit are grinding slow but not fine.
-The EU has adopted a fixed position, a mandate, and is not giving an inch, or even a millimetre.
-The UK side is responding with bluff over-optimism from David Davis and some cool and interesting papers from the Civil Service.
+In the negotiations for Brexit the EU adopted a fixed position, a mandate, and did not give an inch, or even a centimetre.
+The UK side responded with bluff over-optimism and a demonstrable lack of comparable competence.